OPEnSLab-OSU/WeatherChimes/README.md

 const HiveMQ_broker = "";

 ```
-- Insert your MongodB admin username into the quotes for `Mongo_username`
+- Insert your MongoDB admin username into the quotes for `Mongo_username`
-  - This can be found on the MongodB Project main page in the Database Access tab on the left side of the screen
+  - This can be found on the MongoDB Project main page in the Database Access tab on the left side of the screen
-- Insert your MongodB admin password into the quotes for `Mongo_password`
+- Insert your MongoDB admin password into the quotes for `Mongo_password`
-- Insert your MongodB MongodB unique cluster text into the quotes for `Mongo_unique_cluster_variable`
+- Insert your MongoDB unique cluster text into the quotes for `Mongo_unique_cluster_variable`

 - Insert your HiveMQ admin username into the quotes for `HiveMQ_username`
   - This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Access Management